 These data provide users with valuable insight into the changes in the process of goods and services bought and sold by UK manufacturers.

-Our data is very comprehensive, covering many products at a much greater level of detail than other surveys.
+Our data are comprehensive, covering many products at a much greater level of detail than other surveys.

 The data can be revised for 12 months.